lokesh/lokesh-dhakar/README.md

 Run the fetch-vid shell script and specify the Youtube video id and the title you would like to show below the video thumb.

+Before running the script, check the requirements listed at the top of the file.

 ```
 ./fetch-vid.sh
 ```